 Fill the bowl with water.
 Sprinkle some pepper on top of the water – see how it just sits there on top of the water?
 The pepper is resting on that thin “skin” of surface tension.
 You can also try this with toothpicks – the toothpicks will also just sit on top of the water resting on the thin “skin” of surface tension.

 No put a few drops of dish soap in the water with the pepper.
 What happens?
 Soap molecules are different than water molecules.
 Soap molecules DON’T stick together and they DON’T stick to the water molecule.
 One part of the soap molecule is attracted to water and the other part wants to push water away – that’s what makes the pepper, or the toothpicks, scatter.
 The soap breaks the surface tension that water has, it breaks those bonds between the water molecules.
+The books, websites and science experiments suggestions on this page will help you do research and answer homework questions about surface tension.

 - TryScience: Pepper Scatter